 Candace Shaw is a Feminist, arts and culture producer, writer, and emcee who lives and works in Canada.
-Equally comfortable onstage or off, she is a thoughtful, engaging, and provocative cultural commentator and advocate for women’s rights.
+Equally comfortable onstage or off, she is a thoughtful, engaging, and provocative cultural commentator and advocate for women’s rights and mental health.
+As the founder of Secret Frequency, an advocacy organization for under-represented groups in the music industry, she has been a change-maker, working to make the industry catch up to the times.
+As a candidate in the 2019 federal election, she pushed for social justice and an urgent response to the climate emergency.
+With a long history as a performer and producer, her passion for community, heritage, and history extends beyond her own personal experience and informs her intense curiosity about places and people.
 She books live music for festivals, venues, and events.
-With a long history as a performer and producer, her passion for community, heritage, and history extends beyond her own personal experience and informs her intense curiosity about places and people.

 Candace Shaw is a Feminist, bon vivant, emcee, producer, and cultural commentator who has been a fixture on the Canadian music scene for twenty years.
 She was the long-time Artistic Director for the Peterborough Folk Festival, is the current Chair of the Shelter Valley Folk Festival, and books the Music City Summer Series in The Distillery District, Toronto.
 She is a thoughtful, engaging, and provocative commentator and advocate for women, the arts, and arts workers’ rights.

 Feminist, cultural commentator, emcee, and bon vivant Candace Shaw has been involved in arts and culture for more than 20 years.
-Currently, she works as the Outdoor Events Coordinator at the Distillery Historic District in Toronto, runs Secret Frequency, an arts service organization for musicians, and is the founder of Canadian Women Working in Music.
+Currently, she works as the Outdoor Events Coordinator at the Distillery Historic District in Toronto, runs Secret Frequency, an advocacy and education organization for under-represented people in the music industry.

 She is an able host for events, workshops or radio, and an entertaining addition to panel discussions, most recently acting as Emcee for Little York Folk Festival, Shelter Valley Folk Festival, the 30th annual Hillside Festival, and speaking at the Folk Alliance International and Folk Music Ontario conferences about women’s issues in the music industry.
 In December 2012, she was appointed to the Ministry of Tourism, Culture, and Sport‘s Live Music Working Group, and in 2013 was asked to join the committee guiding the Toronto Live Music Initiative, 4479.